-- Input DEM: the provided "Input Digital Elevation Model" file is used in the process; - Afterence Height: in case that the Digital Elevation Model is not used, the parameters needed to define the Cartographic System 6, the pixel spacing and the reference height are compulsory; - DEM Download: The Digital Elevation Model Extraction [657] tool is used to download an online digital elevation model.
-Various sources are available, see this section [657] for further information.
+DInput DEM: the provided "Input Digital Elevation Model" file is used in the process;

+- DEM Download: The Digital Elevation Model Extraction at tool is used to download an online digital elevation model.
+Various sources are available, see this section at for further information.